rick-r/marriage-figaro-norway/captions.md

 questo bel cappellino vezzoso
 che Susanna ella stessa si fe'.
 (duet):
-"we're looking forward to getting married today, on the last day of filming"
+we're looking forward to getting married today, on the last day of filming

 Cosa stai misurando,
 caro il mio Figaretto?

-"What are you reading?"
+What are you reading?